 This Development Dissertation Brief (DDB) is a summary of an article written by Hanna and Damian Clarke, Associate Professor of Economics at The University of Santiago of Chile.
-The article was included as the third chapter of Hanna’s doctoral dissertation.
+The article was included as the third chapter of Hanna’s doctoral dissertation and examines the effect of a large-scale, free, elective abortion program implemented in Mexico City in 2007.
 The DDB was presented at a seminar at the Ministry for Foreign Affairs on June 12th, 2018.

 The report was presented during the seminar Overcoming Barriers to Sexual and Reproductive Health and Rights.

 - The passing of the reform in Mexico provided an unprecedented case among Latin American countries, and joined very few large scale reforms of abortion in developing and emerging countries world-wide.

 - The legalization of abortion does lead to a reduction in fertility and the reduction is particularly noteworthy for younger women.
 This effect appears to be driven by access to legal abortion with little evidence suggesting that it leads to large changes in sexual behavior, contraceptive knowledge, or contraceptive use.